Tupua Tamasese Lealofi III: Mau movement

 In 1924 Tamasese was banished to Savai'i by Administrator George Spafford Richardson for failing to remove a hibiscus hedge from his land.
 When he returned to inquire about the length of his banishment, he was imprisoned, deprived of his title, and banished again.
 This treatment was reported as being one of the main drivers of the Mau movement.
 When Olaf Frederick Nelson formed the Mau, Tamasese joined, and in 1927 appeared before a commission of inquiry in Apia and argued for Samoan self-government.

 Following Nelson's exile from Samoa, Tamasese rose to leadership of the Mau.
 In early March 1928 Tamasese was arrested along with 400 Mau "police" in an effort by the colonial administration to break a Mau boycott.
-He acted as their spokesperson when they were put on trial by the colonial administration and during their subsequent imprisonment at Mulinu'u.
+He acted as their spokesperson when they were put on trial by the colonial administration and during their subsequent imprisonment at Mulinuʻu.
 Following the prisoners' release, an unsuccessful attempt was made to arrest him.

 In September 1928 he refused to pay taxes to the colonial administration, which resulted in another failed attempt to arrest him in early November.
 He was finally arrested in late November, sentenced to six weeks imprisonment for refusing to pay taxes and six months imprisonment for resisting arrest, and deported to New Zealand to serve his sentence.
 While in prison he was visited by former Internal Affairs Minister Māui Pōmare.
 An application for Habeas Corpus on the basis that he should be imprisoned in Samoa rather than New Zealand failed.
 He was released in June 1929 after serving his full sentence and returned to Samoa, where he was greeted as a hero.